 The doctor will ask about the frequency and pattern of your headaches.
 To help provide answers, you may consider keeping a diary of:

-Drugs used to treat migraines often relieve sudden attacks of cluster headaches.
+Medications used to treat migraines often relieve sudden attacks of cluster headaches.
 These drugs must be taken at the first sign of a headache.
+Other medications may also be prescribed.

-In some cases, the headache does not last long enough for drugs to be helpful.
-Sometimes, the drugs just delay an attack, rather than stop an attack.
+In some cases, the headache does not last long enough for medications to be helpful.
+Sometimes, the medications just delay an attack, rather than stop an attack.

-Other medicines may be given to prevent or reduce the frequency of headaches.
-Examples of these drugs include:
+Other medications may be given to prevent or reduce the frequency of headaches.

-Oxygen therapy can be expensive, and there are risks with this therapy.
+Oxygen therapy can be expensive.
+There are also risks with this therapy.

 As a last resort, some doctors may recommend cutting or destroying a facial nerve to eliminate pain.